aromjhee/loopout/README.md

     - Bcrypt

 # Technical Challenge
-- Had to encode password to utf-8 then decode again after hashing because PostgreSQL automatically converts text encoding before saving.
+- Had to encode password to utf-8 then decode again after hashing because PostgreSQL automatically converts text encoding before saving to the database.
     - in the register route:
         ```python
         hashed_password = bcrypt.hashpw(